 - The Australian Sociological Association (TASA)

-Violence against women, Violence prevention, Domestic violence, Sexual violence, Sexual assault, Masculinities, Crime prevention, CJSDRC
+Violence against women, Violence prevention, Domestic violence, Sexual violence, Sexual assault, Masculinities, Crime prevention, QUT Centre for Justice

-Dr Michael Flood is an Associate Professor and an ARC Future Fellow (2015 – 2018).
+Dr Michael Flood is an Associate Professor.
 His research agenda focuses on gender, sexuality, and interpersonal violence.
 Dr Flood’s research at present is focused in particular on interpersonal violence and its prevention, particularly with reference to men and masculinities.
 Dr Flood has published widely on topics including violence against women and violence prevention, men and masculinities, profeminist men’s advocacy, male heterosexuality, fathering, and pornography.
 He has made a significant contribution to scholarly and community understanding of men’s and boys’ involvements in preventing violence against women and building gender equality.
-Dr Flood has published 30 journal articles, 20 book chapters, two edited collections, 22 research monographs, and over 80 other publications.
-He is the lead editor of Engaging Men in Building Gender Equality (2015) and The International Encyclopedia of Men and Masculinities (2007).
-His research has attracted $1.7million of external funding.
+Dr Flood has published 40 journal articles, 27 book chapters, two edited collections, 35 research monographs, and over 80 other publications.
+He is the author of Engaging Men and Boys in Violence Prevention (2018) and the lead editor of Engaging Men in Building Gender Equality (2015) and The International Encyclopedia of Men and Masculinities (2007).
+His research has attracted $1.8 million of external funding.

 Dr Flood is also a well-regarded teacher.
 His teaching has received outstanding student evaluations and exemplary subject evaluations.
-In 2011 Dr Flood was awarded the Vice-Chancellor’s Award for Outstanding Contribution to Teaching and Learning (Faculty Early Career Academic Award).
+In 2011 Dr Flood was awarded the Vice-Chancellor’s Award for Outstanding Contribution to Teaching and Learning (Faculty Early Career Academic Award, University of Wollongong).

 Finally, Dr Flood has an extensive record of community and professional engagement.
 He has contributed to social change campaigns, worked with sporting and military organizations, participated in international expert meetings, and shaped national prevention frameworks.
 Dr Flood has been involved in large-scale research and education projects with such organisations as VicHealth, the National Rugby League (NRL), the Australian Football League (AFL), and the Australian Defence Force (ADF).
 He has provided expert advice to the Australian Bureau of Statistics, the Human Rights Commission, White Ribbon Australia, Our Watch, and other organisations.
 He has contributed to agenda-setting frameworks for violence prevention practice and policy, including Preventing Violence Before It Occurs (2007), Respectful Relationships Education (2009), National Standards for the Primary Prevention of Sexual Assault through Education (2009), and Change the Story: A shared framework for the primary prevention of violence against women and their children in Australia (2015).